conroywhitney/writingz/_posts/2014-06-21-longest-day.md

 ---
 layout: post
+tags:
+ - blawg
 title: Longest Day
 ---

 Today was the Summer solstace which is by definition the longest day of